Wheeling Jamboree: 21st century

 WWVA's corporate owners elected to hire production entities to manage the weekly stage production of the show, eventually leading to operations of the show by Live Nation.
 The transition to the non-profit and current unit of the Wheeling Jamboree took place between 2006 & 2007 through today.
 WWVA dropped the program in the late 2000s (part of a broader restructuring at Clear Channel that saw the spin-off of Live Nation, which continued to own the Jamboree in the Hills until its 2019 shutdown), and for the next several years, Jamboree broadcasts were carried on WKKX, another talk radio station, which also syndicated the show in an effort to make up WKKX's somewhat smaller coverage area.

 The nonprofit Wheeling Jamboree established WWOV-LP in 2014.
 Licensed to Martins Ferry, Ohio at only 6 watts of effective radiated power from a tower in Brookside, Ohio, the station covers most of Wheeling and a few of the city's suburbs.

+Live Nation eventually divested the Capitol Music Hall to the Wheeling/Ohio County Convention and Visitors Bureau, which completed renovations to the theater in 2019; by the time that theater reopened, heavy demand from national promoters prevented the Jamboree from returning to the theater permanently.
+The last new program mentioned on any Jamboree media was the 89th anniversary show, which was previewed on the program's YouTube channel; the program Web site read "next show to be announced" for roughly two years after the 90th anniversary show in 2023.
+In 2025, the Jamboree announced its next show would be an outdoor concert with festival seating, akin to the former Jamboree in the Hills, at The Highlands in Triadelphia.